Helping Anxiety & Panic with Psychotherapy, Hypnotherapy, EMDR, Cognitive Therapy at 1066 Therapy

 What Causes Panic?

 Some therapies, including Suggestion Therapy, counselling, CBT, NLP and EFT (tapping), can offer some relief by aiming for a control of anxiety symptoms.
 This is usually achieved by the input of positive suggestions, or teaching coping mechanisms or other tools/techniques.
-However, often this isn’t enough and many people prefer to aim for a resolution to the underlying causes – the unresolved emotions, and experiences.
+However, this often isn’t enough and many people prefer to aim for a resolution to the underlying causes – the unresolved emotions, and experiences.

 Please browse my site for information on the various therapies / approaches that I practise.